Uveitis in horses: causes, symptoms, and treatments

 1. 1.
 Anatomy of the eye and causes of uveitis

-- trauma (impact on the eye)
+- trauma (blow to the eye)

 1. Symptoms of uveitis